 For example, POMOCA uses waterproof wool woven into the rubber on the snow-contacting side, just like nylon and mohair, eliminating the need for a waterproof sheet, effectively creating a three-layer structure.
 Furthermore, CONTOUR combines the rubber and glue to create a two-layer structure

-Currently, two types of fibers are basically used for seals: nylon and artificial mohair.
+Currently, two main types of fibers are used for ski skins: nylon and synthetic mohair.

-Mohair refers to the hair of Angora rabbits, but now artificially made hair with similar properties is used.
-Nylon is the same nylon commonly used in our clothes and tights.
+Mohair refers to the hair of the Angora rabbit, but nowadays, artificially created fibers with similar properties are used.
+Nylon is the same nylon commonly used in clothing and tights that we wear.

-By adjusting the balance of these two bristles, we create products that offer ideal glide and grip performance.
-Furthermore, the length of the bristles affects performance and the durability of the seal.
+By adjusting the balance of these two types of bristles, they create products that deliver ideal glide and grip performance.
+Furthermore, the length of the bristles also affects performance and the durability of the seal.

-By changing the bristles' composition and length, we are able to create a variety of seals to suit a variety of uses.
+By changing the bristle composition and length, they are able to create a variety of seals suited to various applications.

 About Glue

-Just as important as the quality of the hair is the performance of the glue.
+Just as important as the quality of the skins themselves is the performance of the glue.

-If the glue used to attach the skins to the skis becomes unusable on a snowy mountain, it will be impossible to continue climbing.
-Most tours are carried out in teams, so if one person is unable to climb, the whole team will have to descend together.
-If that happens, a fun tour will end incomplete.
-To avoid this, it is important that the glue works properly.
+If the glue used to attach the skins to the skis becomes unusable in a snowy mountain, climbing becomes impossible.
+Since tours are almost always done in teams, if one person can't climb, the entire team will have to descend.
+In that case, what should be an enjoyable tour will end in disappointment.
+To avoid this, it is important that the glue functions properly.

 Examples of reasons why glue may become unusable include the following:

-- In any case, there are many cases where the skis freeze and no longer stick to the skis.
+- In any case, the skins often freeze and fail to stick to the skis.

 The following brands of seal manufacturers are currently available in Japan